AKRGames/GoAnimate-2016-Offline/README.md

 Further information is inside this long repository.

 ## Stop forking!
-It's not finished!
+It's not finished! (and it never will be.)

 ## About the creator
-The creator of this improvement of Wrapper: Offline is [CoolDiamondDude9999](https://www.youtube.com/channel/UCMNtr52qe9mGmmntXTnyXUw).
+The creator of this improvement of Wrapper: Offline was [CoolDiamondDude9999](https://www.youtube.com/channel/UCMNtr52qe9mGmmntXTnyXUw).
 He puts the first letter of each word capitalized, I guess.

 ## Discord Server
 https://discord.com/invite/uUpVgysjpX